heyshadowsmith/nuxt-amplify-auth-starter/README.md

 7. When prompted *"Source Directory Path:"*, choose **.** (just a period) since the default Nuxt.js structure doesn't use a **src** directory.
 8. When prompted *"Distribution Directory Path:"*, choose the default **dist**.
 9. When prompted *"Build Command:"*, choose the default `npm.cmd run-script build`.
-10. When prompted *"Start Command:"*, choose the default `npm.cmd run-script serve`.
+10. When prompted *"Start Command:"*, enter `npm.cmd run-script start`.
 11. When prompted *"Do you want to use an AWS profile?"*, choose **Y** and select the profile you want to use.

 ## Add Authentication to your project